rajdakin/maze/docs/lang.md

 ## How can I use it?
 To enable it, first locate it.
 It will be replaced by `[pwd]` below.
-- In \*nix, in a terminal, go into where it is located and type `pwd`<Enter>.
+- In \*nix, in a terminal, go into where it is located and type `pwd`\<Enter\>.
 The answer is the location.
-- In \*nix, in a file navigator, right-click and click on `Open a terminal here` then type `pwd`<Enter>.
+- In \*nix, in a file navigator, right-click and click on `Open a terminal here` then type `pwd`\<Enter\>.
 The answer is the location.

-Then, in the terminal, type `nano ~/.nanorc`<Enter> and append (in a blank line) `include [pwd]/lgd.nanorc`.
+Then, in the terminal, type `nano ~/.nanorc`\<Enter\> and append (in a blank line) `include [pwd]/lgd.nanorc`.
 Then exit Nano.

 ## What will it do?
-- It will write in brightred everything that is wrong.
+- It will write in bright red everything that is wrong.
 - It will write states and key/alternatives in yellow, the equals sign in red and the rest in green.
-- It will write every states and key/alternatives registered in brightyellow.
+- It will write every states and key/alternatives registered in bright yellow.
-- It will fill extra spaces extra spaces before and after the translation there is in green.
+- It will fill extra spaces before and after the translation (that are actually in the translated text) in green.
 - It will tell you where are the valid (bold green)/invalid (bold red or red if at end of line) `%.`, but also if the `%c` is valid: there must be no `%cm`, `%c0m`, `%c00m`, any invalid 3+ digit numbers, anything else than numbers or `;`, a finishing `m` letter.
 Eventually it will color in magenta the text between the `%c` and the `%r`.
 - It will tell you if the `%I` are in a valid state and tell you that the space after is deleted.